Groupon debuts Groupon+, voucherless meal deals with Visa and Mastercard

 Lyft and Drive.ai partner on Bay Area self-driving ride-hailing pilot

 Restaurant deals are some of the most popular offers on Groupon, the platform that lets you buy discounted experiences and goods from retailers near you.
-Today the company is launching a new service to help promote that vertical more.
-Groupon+, as it is called, will let people use Groupon meal deals, and if they pay for them with their Visa or Mastercard, they will get 30 percent of the value of the deal back to their accounts.
+Today, the company is launching a new service to help promote that vertical more.
+Groupon+, as it is called, will let people use Groupon meal deals that they pay for with their Visa or Mastercard (credit or debit cards), and when they do so, they will get 30 percent of the value of the deal back to their accounts.

 Groupon+ will initially be available in 23 U.S. markets and 1,500 participating local restaurants and “other neighborhood favorites.”
+Later, Groupon plans to expand it to more categories like beauty, retail and home and auto services.

 Groupon+ is the latest move from Groupon in what has been a long series of ups and downs for the company, both in its food and wider business.
-The company — once a trailblazer in the world of “daily deals”, time-based offers on services local to you — has been downsizing its operations, particularly internationally, a its business has moved on from its initial hype and to avoid going the way of many of its competitors: down and out of business.
+The company — once a trailblazer in the world of “daily deals”, time-based offers on services local to you — has been downsizing its operations, particularly internationally, as its business has moved on from its initial hype and to avoid going the way of many of its competitors: down and out of business.

 Groupon itself has managed to stay afloat amid that drama, and has even shaped up to be a consolidator of sorts, snapping up its once-arch rival, LivingSocial, for a song.

 In the food business, Groupon has long held ambitions to develop its relationship with restaurants into a bigger business, covering deliveries, point-of-sale services and more.
-Some of that, too, has been moved away from the company: Breadcrumb, a POS service it acquired, was sold last year to Upserve.
+Much of its wider ambitions beyond basic meal deals was positioned around Breadcrumb, a POS service it acquired in 2012 and used as the anchor for its strategy to expand its business not just in restaurants but elsewhere, too.
+It rebranded its wider point-of-sale business to Breadcrumb in 2013, and it went through several other iterations.
+Ultimately, though, it too was cut out in Groupon’s downsizing: it was sold last year to Upserve (more about that sale here).

+Fast forward to today, and it looks like now Groupon has returned to making the basics of its service simply easier and stickier for consumers to use.
+Starting with the elimination of vouchers and the need to pay for services ahead of actually using them — two of the features of Groupon+ — seem to be very obvious friction points to remove.

 “Being the daily habit in local means making the saving experience much more convenient for both customers and businesses,” said Aaron Cooper, president of North America, Groupon, in a statement.
 “With Groupon+, diners sign up once, add cash-back offers to their credit or debit card, pay and save at their favorite restaurants without any additional hassles.”

-Note: Update: they are.
-“We definitely plan to move beyond restaurants,” said a spokesperson.
-“We’re really enthusiastic about the potential of these offers to translate well into other popular Groupon Local categories including beauty, retail and home and auto services.”Featured Image: Groupon